Remember to cite LawCareers.Net on your application form if you apply to Warwickshire County Council (Warwickshire Legal Services).

 - Written exercise

 At Warwickshire Legal Services we do offer work experience placements throughout the year, depending on availability and demand.
-If you would like to know more about this please email Emily Wells on emilywells@Warwickshire.gov.uk.
+If you would like to know more about this please visit the apprenticeships and work experience page on the County Council webpage.

 The training contract at Warwickshire Legal Services is generally split into four seats, lasting six months each.
-Trainees will usually spend time within all of the four main departments, which includes:
+Trainees will usually spend time within all of the four main departments: